 Farmers and landowners keen to participate in the Biodiversity Credit Scheme must register land that they think would be suitable for the scheme, along with baseline figures from the Biodiversity Metric.
 In practice, the Government buys the biodiversity credit from the landowner and then sells it to a developer on the biodiversity net gain marketplace.

 Suitable farmland schemes

 Once agreement is reached, the landowner could receive regular payments to maintain the area; it may be advisable to consider future support payment claims before signing up to a scheme.
-As land under a BNG agreement will have to be maintained for a minimum of 30 years, tenant farmers keen to get involved would need to negotiate an agreement with their landlord.
+As land under a biodiversity net gain agreement must be maintained for a minimum of 30 years, tenant farmers keen to get involved would need to negotiate an agreement with their landlord.

-An Environment Bank is being established which will sell credits to developers, pay landowners a capital amount to establish habitat and a regular amount for annual management.
+An Environment Bank will sell credits to developers, pay landowners a capital amount for habitat creation and a regular amount for annual management.
 It is anticipated that payments will take inflation into account.
-The price for biodiversity credit units has not yet been calculated.
+The price for biodiversity credit units is being reviewed.

 Mandatory biodiversity net gain is becoming an integral part of all major planning applications and a biodiversity credit investment pipeline is being established.
 Having a specialist ecologist such as Arbtech on-board from an early stage will give credibility to an application, reduce the costs of compensatory measures by maximising the existing biodiversity on the site and minimise the risk of a refusal: contact us to speak to a professional ecologist and obtain a quote.